box/box-node-sdk/docs/groups.md

-To update a membership record, call the [`groups.updateMembership(membershipID, options, callback)`](http://opensource.box.com/box-node-sdk/Groups.html#updateMembership) method with `options` being the properties to update.
+To update a membership record, call the [`groups.updateMembership(membershipID, options, callback)`](http://opensource.box.com/box-node-sdk/Groups.html#updateMembership) method with `updates` being the properties to update.

 ```js
 // Promote a user to group admin